Medupi Power Station

 Medupi Power Station is a dry-cooled coal-fired power station built by Eskom near Lephalale in Limpopo province, South Africa.
-The station consists of 6 generating units with a nameplate capacity of 764 MW each bringing the total installed capacity of 4,584 MW.
+The station consists of 6 generating units with a nameplate capacity of 764 MW each, bringing the total installed capacity of 4,584 MW.

 Original concept

 Medupi was conceived as Project Alpha in 2007, with only three units planned to total 2,292 MW and estimated cost of R32 billion.
 The design was changed at a late stage in 2007 and doubled in size to 4,584 MW.

 The boilers were envisaged to be supercritical in type, which would make them 38% more effective than other Eskom power stations.
-A dry cooled system was also intended to use less water than other coal-fired power stations in the fleet.
+A dry-cooled system was also intended to use less water than other coal-fired power stations in the fleet.

-Initial project costing was estimated at R69 billion but that was updated to approximately R80 billion by 2007.
+Initially, the project was expected to cost R69 billion, but that was updated to approximately R80 billion by 2007.

 Parsons Brinckerhoff was appointed as the project engineer to oversee all construction.

 Power output

 Design

-The power station has six boilers each powering 794 MW turbines, producing 4,584 MW in total.
+The power station has six boilers, each powering 794 MW turbines, producing 4,584 MW in total.
 When completed, Medupi became the largest dry-cooled coal-fired power station in the world.